g-sferr/SRRC-FIR_Filter-FPGA_Digital_Circuit/README.md

 **Installation:**

 1. Download Vivado from AMD Xilinx's website.
+[Vivado Download](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
+2. Version used and reachable through `Archive` on the website: Xilinx Unified Installer 2021.2: Windows Self Extracting Web Installer
-2. Select the appropriate OS version and follow installation instructions.
+3. Select the appropriate OS version and follow installation instructions.
 The free WebPACK edition may suffice for basic needs.

 ## Documentation Report

-You can find more details about the work related to this project by reading the **Report** appropriately wrote to summarize it by clicking on this link [Square Root Raised-Cosine Filter (FIR): FPGA Digital Circuit](/docs/Report-SRRC-FIR_Filter.pdf).
+You can find more details about the work related to this project by reading the **Report** appropriately wrote to summarize it by clicking on this link [Report-SRRC-FIR_Filter](/docs/Report-SRRC-FIR_Filter.pdf).

 ## Author